safijari/Shotty/README.md

-# ShotAgg: Local Screenshot Aggregator for The Steam Deck
+# Shotty: Local Screenshot Aggregator for The Steam Deck

 ## What?
 This is a plugin for the the Steam Deck that uses Decky (Plugin) Loader.
 It contains two functions: